jeanmarcjones/chatter-server/README.md

 - [ ] Show who’s online
 - [ ] Add private messaging
 - [x] Create frontend with react
-- [ ] Store messages on the server?
+- [ ] Store messages on the server
-- [ ] Make users an array of objects?
+- [ ] No duplicate usernames

+### Contributing

+This repository is a personal project.
+Therefore, pull requests will not be accepted.

+### Licence

+This project is licensed under the Unlicense license.